dna-seq/dna-seq/workshop/index.md

 ## Who we are: ##
 Just-DNA-Seq is an international open-source project.
 We are aging researchers and longevity enthusiasts who are curious about their own personal genomics.

-Our team:
+### Our team: ###

-Anton Kulaga (https://github.com/antonkulaga) bioinformatician at Systems Biology of Aging Group Newton Winter (https://github.com/winternewt) - programmer with a chemical background Alex Karmazin -  Senior Computer vision engineer, web-developer Olga Borysova (https://github.com/OlgaBorysova)  - biologist, geneticist, mitochondria expert, and founder of MitoSpace Alina  - bioinformatician, PRS score
+@antonkulaga - bioinformatician at Systems Biology of Aging Group

+@winternewt - programmer with a chemical background

+@Alex-Karmazin -  web-developer, Senior Computer Vision Engineer

+@OlgaBorysova  - biologist, geneticist, mitochondria expert, and founder of MitoSpace

+@fkbyf14  - bioinformatician, PRS scores

 ### [Our twitter](https://twitter.com/just_dna_seq) ###
 ### [Our github](https://github.com/dna-seq/) ###
 ### [Our gitcoin](https://gitcoin.co/grants/4048/just-dna-seq) ###
 ### [Register link](https://docs.google.com/forms/d/1cb0pSPUlYWK8st-7aKY3dSjqytyPweKJZX2kMgkX7hM/edit) ###